MoritzKn/find-by/README.md

 [![Build Status](https://travis-ci.org/MoritzKn/find-by.svg?branch=master)](https://travis-ci.org/MoritzKn/find-by)

-Small (> 200 byte gzipped) helper to assist you with finding/filtering elements in an array by a specific key:
+Small helper to assist you with finding/filtering elements in an array by a specific key:

 ```js
 const by = require('find-by')